rpage4/quick-portfolio/index.md

 ---

 ### JC Jones - Data Analyst
+• Investigated a firm’s payroll, that at the time was under investigation for insider trading, and visualized deviations, which required accounting for payment gaps and multiple changes in salary occurring around the 2020 pandemic.
+• Discovered new leads using functional programming, web scraping, elliptical geometry, and geospatial mapping to gather financial reports of distressed firms, convert xml documentation, and map leads within a specified range.
+• Identified errors in legacy code that caused metrics to be mis-reported, corrected code, and streamlined reporting.
-•	Managed a data migration initiative, which involved building out a RDBMS and pipelines for predictive analysis.
+• Oversaw data migration initiatives, which involved building out pipelines and databases for storing modified data.

-•	Automated profit and loss financial statements, as well as injury reports through utilizing scalable code in RStudio.
+• Automated financial reports by designing and implementing scalable scripts in R for an energy transmission firm.
+• Used feature selection and multi-attribute regression to reduce RMSFE and predict store stockouts of fire alarms.
+• Eliminated fraud on a client’s company card for un-authorized mileage reimbursements by isolating transactions.

-•	Assisted in security audits, ensuring compliance with sarbanes oxley requirements involving database exploration.
+• Assisted in security audits, ensuring compliance with Sarbanes-Oxley requirements through database exploration.

-•	Discovered new leads using elliptical geometry, functional programming, web-scraping, and geospatial mapping.

 ---